ibm-granite/granite-vision-models/models/granite-vision-3.3-2b.md

 **Model Summary:** Granite-vision-3.3-2b is a compact and efficient vision-language model, specifically designed for visual document understanding, enabling automated content extraction from tables, charts, infographics, plots, diagrams, and more.
 The model was trained on a meticulously curated instruction-following data, comprising diverse public and synthetic datasets tailored to support a wide range of document understanding and general image tasks.
 Granite-vision-3.3-2b was trained by fine-tuning a Granite large language model with both image and text modalities.

-**Evaluations:** We evaluated granite-vision-3.3-2b alongside other vision-language models (VLMs) in the 1B-4B parameter range using the standard llms-eval benchmark.
-The evaluation spanned multiple public benchmarks, with particular emphasis on document understanding tasks while also including general visual question-answering benchmarks.
+**Evaluations:** We compare the performance of granite-vision-3.3-2b with previous versions of granite-vision models.
+Evaluations were done using the standard llms-eval benchmark and spanned multiple public benchmarks, with particular emphasis on document understanding tasks while also including general visual question-answering benchmarks.

 | | GV-3.1-2b | GV-3.2-2b | GV-3.3-2b |